mmbman/Katagiri/glossary.md

 ---
 ## Samsara

-(Sanskrit) Literally, “wandering in circles”: the “wandering in circles world.”
+(Sanskrit) Literally, “wandering in circles”: the “wandering in circles world” of the Six Realms of Existence.

 -----
 ## Samskara